LeeDavid87/BYU-Example-AWS/README.md

 Example:

-Emphasis, pip install Flask
+pip install Flask

-Emphasis, pip install boto
+pip install boto

 Can be done with gitBash or Command line